Responding to Invasive Pests in the West

-A new Signature Program from the Western IPM Center led by Oregon State University.
-This signature program will promote collaboration across state and organizational boundaries to respond to priority invasive species challenges.
+A new Signature Program partially funded by the Western IPM Center and led by Oregon Integrated Pest Management Center.
+This signature program will promote collaboration across state agencies to respond to invasive species challenges.

-The committee will identify federal, state and local partners and IPM practitioners who should be part of work groups to address key knowledge gaps that must be addressed to build a modified IPM program to address specific new threats.
+- An external and internal advisory IPM group will coordinate federal, state and local partners and IPM practitioners to address key knowledge gaps that must be addressed to build a modified IPM program to manage specific threats.

-The committee will strengthen the Regional IPM Centers’ connections to groups and initiative focused on invasive species such as the Public Gardens as Sentinels Against Invasive Plants (North Central IPM Center work group), North American Invasive Species Management Association, and others.
+- The invasive species working group will strengthen the Regional IPM Centers’ mission, and connect to other groups focused on invasive species.
+These include the Public Gardens as Sentinels Against Invasive Plants (part of the North Central IPM Center), North American Invasive Species Management Association, and others.